William Perry (American football): College career

 Perry's athletic performances earned him a full-ride scholarship to attend Clemson University in Clemson, South Carolina, where he played for coach Danny Ford's Clemson Tigers football team from 1981 to 1984.

-He was a member of a national championship team in 1981, and was recognized as a consensus first-team All-American as a junior in 1983.
-As a freshman in 1981, he earned his "Refrigerator" nickname when a fellow player could barely squeeze into an elevator with Perry and their laundry which they were taking to be washed.
+As a freshman in 1981, Perry earned his "Refrigerator" nickname when a fellow player could barely squeeze into an elevator with Perry and their laundry which they were taking to be washed.
 The player, Ray Brown, said "Man, you're about as big as a refrigerator."
+Perry was a member of Clemson's 1981 national championship team.

+Perry was recognized three times as an All-American: he was selected to the Associated Press' third-team as a sophomore, earned consensus first-team honors as a junior, and was again a member of the first-team as a senior, as chosen by United Press International and the Walter Camp Football Foundation.